e-comas/e-comas.com/_posts/2022-10-03-how-to-improve-your-amazon-fba-reimbursement.md

 Look at the Damaged Inventory Report in your Seller Central account for details about:

 * Products lost or damaged at the Amazon fulfillment centre
-* Items damaged or lost en route from the fulfillment center to the customer
+* Items damaged or lost en route from the fulfillment centre to the customer
-* Shipments lost or damaged in transit to fulfillment centers
+* Shipments lost or damaged in transit to fulfillment centres
-* Products missing in fulfillment centers for the past 30 days.
+* Products missing in fulfillment centres for the past 30 days.

 **3. Returned Inventory**

 Amazon FBA returns and refunds represent a significant portion of discrepancies that qualify for Amazon FBA reimbursement.
-This is not surprising considering Amazon’s highly favorable customer return policy, which results in processing a high level of returns.
+This is not surprising considering Amazon’s highly favourable customer return policy, which results in processing a high level of returns.

 You are owed Amazon FBA reimbursement whenever any of the following occurs: